Data/Phone Wiring, Structured Cabling, Networking Wiring

 Prevent network bottleneck with expertly designed network and certified cabling

 The majority of networks found in typical businesses have grown organically over time with the growth of the organization.
 However, in all of these there comes a time when needs of the business outgrow what the network can offer.
 A poorly designed computer network can bring your business to a standstill and decrease productivity.

-Data and phone/voice cabling installations require knowledge of network concepts, protocols and testing equipment.
-Computer Networks resilience and performance are based on an installed cable, wireless and/or fiber optic infrastructure.
+Data and phone/voice cabling installations require knowledge of network concepts, protocols, and testing equipment.
 If improperly designed, your data cabling physical infrastructure could be the bottleneck of your computer network.

 IDN possesses the design expertise, necessary experience, and installation know-how for your structured cabling network in Waukesha, Milwaukee, Racine, Kenosha, Chicago, or surrounding areas.
 We specialize in Cat5, Cat5e, Cat6, CAT6a, Indoor Wireless, Outdoor Wireless and Fiber Optic cabling installations.